-Seedling vigour index-II = Germination (%) x Mean seedling dry weight (g)
+Seedling vigour index-II = Germination (%) × Mean seedling dry weight (g)

 EC of leachates (µS/cm)

 Five grams from all thirty germplasm lines in each replication were soaked in 50 ml of deionized water for 24 h at room temperature.
 The seed steep water was decanted and referred to as seed leachate.
 The electrical conductivity of the seed leachate was measured with a digital conductivity meter (Model: Conductivity TDS meter-307) with a cell constant of one and expressed as µS/cm.